anatolyza/terrain-server-cesium/README.md

 # Cesium Terrain Server

+## Based on https://github.com/geo-data/cesium-terrain-server and the many modifications made by https://github.com/nmccready/cesium-terrain-server
+Modified to build a much lighter container and updated Golang and Base image, during runtime of the server there is no need for the cesium server or Golang installation , so the build was modified to be a docker multistage build.
+This is a bit of a diffrent concept, its only a cessium terrain server and nothing else.

+# Running docker
+Build the docker and run as follows: docker run -p 8080:8000 -v [path to data]:/data/tilesets/terrain terrain-server-cesium:latest

 A basic server for serving up filesystem based tilesets representing [Cesium.js](http://cesiumjs.org/) terrain models.
 The resources served up are intended for use with the